nramenta/clio/README.md

 ```
 {
     "require": {
-        "clio/clio": "@stable"
+        "clio/clio": "0.1.8"
     }
 }
 ```

-PHP 5.3.2 or newer is required; PHP 5.4 is strongly recommended.
+PHP 5.4 is required.
 This library is developed on and is meant to be used on POSIX systems with the posix, pcntl, and sockets extensions loaded.

 ## Console